bmilde/ambientsearch/README.md

 # Keyphrase extraction

 The system extracts keyphrases from speech input.
 This mainly uses a precomuted DRUID list to find possible candidates.
-These candidates are then ranked using Word2vec and TF-IDF
+These candidates are then ranked using Word2vec and TF-IDF.

 Some examples of the keyphrase extraction: